Postgraduate Trainee News

 - complete your postgraduate training program (this includes completion of any projects); and

-- be certified with the College of Family Physicians of Canada (CFPC) or the Royal College of Physicians & Surgeons of Canada.
+- be certified by the College of Family Physicians of Canada (CFPC) or the Royal College of Physicians & Surgeons of Canada.

 If you have not passed the CFPC or Royal College certification exam, or you will not be sitting your certification exam until the fall or following spring, you may be eligible for a Defined licence.